 Workplace Exposure Limits for Airborne Contaminants (WEL List)

-From 1 December this year, most Australian jurisdictions will adopt the updated Workplace Exposure Limits (WEL) for airborne contaminants.
+From 1 December this year, Australia will adopt the updated Workplace Exposure Limits (WEL) for airborne contaminants.
 These changes adjust exposure limits for hundreds of substances, including reductions for 177 chemicals and the introduction of limits for 31 substances.
-Thirty substances will have their limits removed, largely due to being classified as no‑threshold carcinogens.
+30 substances will have their limits removed, due to being classified as ‘no‑threshold’ carcinogens.

 The chemicals include several known or suspected carcinogens: benzene, formaldehyde, respirable crystalline silica, chlorine, copper, hydrogen cyanide, hydrogen sulphide, nitrogen dioxide, and titanium dioxide.

-Given the widespread use of these chemicals across industries such as healthcare, water treatment, mining, construction, manufacturing, and energy, the ACTU is urging WHS Ministers to immediately adopt the updated, more protective exposure limits to safeguard workers’ health.
+Given the widespread use of these chemicals across industries such as healthcare, water treatment, mining, construction, manufacturing, and energy, the Australian Council of Trade Unions is urging WHS Ministers to immediately adopt the updated, more protective exposure limits to protect worker health.

 Victoria’s Position on the New Exposure Limits